-How To Get Rid of Halitosis and Garlic Breath
+How To get Rid of Garlic Taste and Halitosis

 If someone has serious garlic breath, yet they haven't eaten the stuff in months, then what is going on?
 Several things could be going on, since there are many causes of halitosis that lead to garlic breath (and not all of them have to do with garlic).